 Self-employed people can become unemployed if their business has to close down.
 It may also be the case, though you continue to be self-employed the amount of work you are getting has reduced so much that it no longer provides you with a sufficient income.

-If you find yourself unemployed or you are getting less work you may qualify for a social welfare payment.
-You do not need to de-register as self-employed to get a social welfare payment.
+If you find yourself unemployed or you are getting less work than before you may qualify for a jobseeker's payment.
+You do not need to de-register as self-employed to get a payment.
+However you must meet the conditions that apply to jobseeker's payments.

 If you do not qualify for a social welfare payment you may be eligible to pay voluntary contributions.